decentraland/documentation/content/contributor/comms/messages.md

 title: "Messages"
 sidebartitle: "Messages"
 url: "/contributor/comms/messages"
-weight: 2
+weight: 3
 ---

 Messages in comms are binary data _packets_, serialized using [protocol buffers](https://github.com/protocolbuffers/protobuf).
 They carry text and voice chat, positional updates, profile changes and other real-time interactions.

 {{< info >}}
-You can see the comms protocol in action and experiment with it using the [[Comms Demo Station]].
+You can see the comms protocol in action and experiment with it using the open-source [[Comms Demo Station]].
 {{< /info >}}

 All message definitions are available in the [protocol repository](https://github.com/decentraland/protocol), and each message type below has a link to its declaration.